Practical Training for People in Practice

 Please be sure to read all this section before booking

-A Foundation level course consisting of 4 full days run as 2 x 2 day units one month apart on 13th/14th May 2017 and 17th/18th June 2017.
+A Foundation level course consisting of 4 full days run as 2 x 2 day units one month apart on 19th/20th April 2018 and 17th/18th May 2018.
 From 9.00am to 4.30pm on each day.
 Outlines of each day follow below.
 Participants must attend all four days.
 Before attending, this confidentiality agreement must be downloaded, signed and returned as instructed in the agreement...
 [Read more]

 Please be sure to read all this section before booking

-A Foundation level course consisting of 4 full days run as 2 x 2 day units one month apart on 13th/14th May 2017 and 17th/18th June 2017.
+A Foundation level course consisting of 4 full days run as 2 x 2 day units one month apart on 19th/20th April 2018 and 17th/18th May 2018.
 From 9.00am to 4.30pm on each day.
 Outlines of each day follow below.
 Participants must attend all four days.
 Before attending, this confidentiality agreement must be downloaded, signed and returned as instructed in the agreement document.

 Developed and delivered by the UK network of the European Society for Trauma & Dissociation (ESTD-UK) in collaboration with experts-by-experience trainers from First Person Plural - dissociative identity disorders association (FPP).
 It is primarily for counsellors, psychotherapists, clinical psychologists and other professionals working therapeutically with chronically traumatised clients who have a (diagnosed or not yet recognised) complex dissociative disorder, with a focus on dissociative identity and similar disorders.
 Participants gain a solid foundation on which to build their continuing professional development in a critical knowledge and skills set for recognising and working effectively with the many highly dissociative chronically traumatised individuals who present in NHS mental health and other therapy settings.
 The course recognises and builds on participants existing knowledge and skills to increase confidence in identifying and working with this client group.

 Entry Requirements - please check that you can meet these before booking.